iskrzycki/weather/README.md

 ## Server

-This is a simple REST backend which is storing new measurements received from weather station and provides results to the client app.
+This is a simple REST backend which is storing new measurements received from the weather station and provides results to the client app.

 Used libraries: